-Mental health is a part of our day to day life, just like our physical health.
+Mental health is a part of our day-to-day life, just like our physical health.

 Struggling with our mental health doesn't necessarily mean having a diagnosis such as anxiety or depression.
-It can also mean having difficulty coping with life's ups and downs, and or feeling like you lack control over what is happening in your life.
+It can also mean having difficulty coping with life's ups and downs, and or feel like you lack control over what is happening in your life.

-And since lockdown started in 2020, the coronavirus pandemic has meant even more of us have struggled with our mental wellbeing.
+And since the lockdown started in 2020, the coronavirus pandemic has meant even more of us have struggled with our mental wellbeing.

 Sadly, despite the progress we've made, we know that many people still don't consider mental health relevant to them or people they know.

-This stigma in our society around mental health issues is very concerning, because people who experience long-term mental health problems can also:
+This stigma in our society around mental health issues is very concerning because people who experience long-term mental health problems can also:

 - feel isolated and unable to ask for help when they need it

 - experience physical health issues, such as poor sleep or reduced appetite